-HYPOTHETICAL REDEMPTION AT MATURITY
+HYPOTHETICAL REDEMPTION PAYMENT AT MATURITY

-The following examples are provided for illustrative purposes only and are hypothetical.
-They do not purport to be representative of every possible scenario concerning increases or decreases in the level of any Reference Asset.
-We cannot predict the Closing Level of any Reference Asset on any day, including any Autocall Valuation Date and the Final Valuation Date.
+The following table and examples are provided for illustrative purposes only and are hypothetical.
+They do not purport to be representative of every possible scenario concerning increases or decreases in the Final Level of any Reference Asset relative to its Initial Level.
+We cannot predict the Closing Level of any Reference Asset on any day, including the Final Valuation Date.
 The assumptions we have made in connection with the illustrations set forth below may not reflect actual events.
 You should not take this illustration or these examples as an indication or assurance of the expected performance of the Reference Assets or return on the notes.
-The numbers appearing in the examples below and following examples have been rounded for ease of analysis.
+The numbers appearing in the table below and following examples have been rounded for ease of analysis.